shntnu/markowitz/README.md

 # Markowitz Portfolio Optimizer

-A command-line tool for portfolio optimization using Modern Portfolio Theory (MPT).
+A tool for portfolio optimization using Modern Portfolio Theory (MPT).
 Calculate optimal asset allocations and generate efficient frontiers based on historical returns data.
+Available both as a command-line tool and a web-based GUI.

 ## Installation